isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-05-post-the-fruit-of-his-labour-david-marshalls-old-apple-tree.md

 #### **Notes**

-Tan, L. (Interviewer).
+[^1]:Tan, L. (Interviewer).
 (1984, September 24).
 Oral history interview with David Saul Marshall [Transcript of MP3 recording no. 000156/28/02, p.
 12].
 Retrieved from National Archives of Singapore website.

-Yeo, K.W.
+[^2]:Yeo, K.W.
 (1972, January).
 A study of two early elections in Singapore.
 Journal of the Malaysian Branch of the Royal Asiatic Society, 45 (1) (221), 57-80, p.
 61. Retrieved from JSTOR via NLB’s eResources website.

-National Library Board.
+[^3]:National Library Board.
 (2009).
 Rendel Commission written by Ng, Tze Lin Tania.
 Retrieved from Singapore Infopedia website.

-Yeo, Jan 1972, p.
+[^4]:Yeo, Jan 1972, p.
 64.

-National Library Board.
+[^5]:National Library Board.
 (2010).
 Sir John Fearns Nicoll written by Chua, Alvin.
 Retrieved from Singapore Infopedia website.

-Tan, K.Y.L.
+[^6]:Tan, K.Y.L.
 (2008).
 Marshall of Singapore: A biography (p.
 250).
 Singapore: Institute of Southeast Asian Studies.
 (Call no.: RSING 959.5705092 TAN)

-Marshall will come from the under stairs to his big new office soon.
+[^7]:Marshall will come from the under stairs to his big new office soon.
 (1955, May 4).
 The Straits Times, p.
 7. Retrieved from NewspaperSG.

-Singapore.
+[^8]:Singapore.
 Legislative Assembly.
 (1955, August 5).
 Special report of the House Committee – Accommodation in Assembly House.
 Singapore Legislative Assembly.
 Sessional Paper No. L.A.
 7 of 1955.
 Retrieved from Parliament of Singapore website.

-Tan, 2008, p.
+[^9]:Tan, 2008, p.
 238.

-Choy, S. (1971, July 20).
+[^10]:Choy, S. (1971, July 20).
 The last governor.
 The New Nation, p.
 9. Retrieved from NewspaperSG.

-Labour wins – Marshall will be chief minister.
+[^11]:Labour wins – Marshall will be chief minister.
 (1955, April 3).
 The Straits Times, p.
 1. Retrieved from NewspaperSG.

-Tan, 2008, p.
+[^12]:Tan, 2008, p.
 245.

-Marshall likes sarongs too.
+[^13]:Marshall likes sarongs too.
 (1955, April 23).
 The Straits Times, p.
 4. Retrieved from NewspaperSG.

-A little snack: Whole sheep.
+[^14]:A little snack: Whole sheep.
 (1955, July 22).
 The Straits Times, p.
 7; Gora and the sheep – another attempt.
 (1955, October 6).
 The Straits Times, p.
 11; ‘How can I eat when you kick me around like a football?’
 (1955, July 26).
 The Straits Times, p.
 1. Retrieved from NewspaperSG.

-Tan, 2008, pp. 281–287.
+[^15]:Tan, 2008, pp. 281–287.

-Tan, 2008, p.
+[^16]:Tan, 2008, p.
 287.

-Abisheganaden, F. (1956, March 10).
-7-day Merdeka Drive.
-The Straits Times, p.
+[^17]:Abisheganaden, F. (1956, March 10).
+7-day Merdeka Drive. *The Straits Times*, p.
 1. Retrieved from NewspaperSG; Mr. David Marshall nailing a poster on a tree at Empress Place, before 1957 [Image of Photograph], [Online].
 In D. Marshall.
 (1971), Singapore’s struggle for nationhood, 1945–59 (p.
 45).
 Singapore: University Education Press.
 (Call no.: RCLOS 959.57024 MAR)

-Doubts will not be removed by nailing slogans on trees.
-(1956, March 14).
-The Straits Times, p.
+[^18]:Doubts will not be removed by nailing slogans on trees.
+(1956, March 14). *The Straits Times*, p.
 6; Mr. M’s posters stolen.
-(1956, March 14).
-The Straits Times, p.
+(1956, March 14). *The Straits Times*, p.
 1. Retrieved from NewspaperSG.

-Lim told: Take the helm.
-(1956, June 8).
-The Straits Times, p.
+[^19]:Lim told: Take the helm.
+(1956, June 8). *The Straits Times*, p.
 1; The talks fail.
-(1956, May 16).
-The Straits Times, p.
+(1956, May 16). *The Straits Times*, p.
 1. Retrieved from NewspaperSG.

-National Library Board.
+[^20]:National Library Board.
 (2016).
 Lim Yew Hock written by Mukunthan, Michael.
 Retrieved from Singapore Infopedia website.

-Abisheganaden, F. (1957, May 1).
-Marshall: Final act.
-The Straits Times, p.
+[^21]:Abisheganaden, F. (1957, May 1).
+Marshall: Final act. *The Straits Times*, p.
 1; Majid has to run from rain.
-(1957, May 28).
-The Straits Times, p.
+(1957, May 28). *The Straits Times*, p.
 7; Police bar Majid from that tree.
-(1957, May 29).
-The Straits Times, p.
+(1957, May 29). *The Straits Times*, p.
 9. Retrieved from NewspaperSG.

-PAP told: No ‘apple tree’ rally.
-(1959, April 15).
-The Straits Times, p.
-9. Retrieved from NewspaperSG..
+[^22]:PAP told: No ‘apple tree’ rally.
+(1959, April 15). *The Straits Times*, p.
+9. Retrieved from NewspaperSG.

-There is no putting the clock back in Singapore.
-(1959, May 11).
-The Straits Times, p.
+[^23]:There is no putting the clock back in Singapore.
+(1959, May 11). *The Straits Times*, p.
 6; The united front.
-(1957, February 26).
-The Straits Times, p.
+(1957, February 26). *The Straits Times*, p.
 6. Retrieved from NewspaperSG.

-Wild Singapore.
+[^24]:Wild Singapore.
 (2008, November 10).
 Jambu bol.
 Retrieved from Wild Singapore website; Keng, H. (1990).
 The concise flora of Singapore: Gymnosperms and dicotyledons (p.
 78).
 Singapore: Singapore University Press, National University of Singapore.
 (Call no.: RSING 581.95957 KEN)

-National Parks Board.
+[^25]:National Parks Board.
 (2014, December 30).
 Sea apple.
 Retrieved from National Parks Board website.

-Wee, Y.C.
+[^26]:Wee, Y.C.
 (2012, October).
 Plant-bird relationship: Myrtaceae.
 Retrieved from Bird Ecology Study Group website.

-Cynicus.
+[^27]:Cynicus.
 (1955, April 9).
 As I was saying… .
 The Straits Times, p.
 6; Lim, C. P. (1956, July 15).
 Those tourists!
-Is this how the future lies?
-The Straits Times, p.
+Is this how the future lies? *The Straits Times*, p.
 15. Retrieved from NewspaperSG.

-Wee, S. (1971, December 20).
+[^28]:Wee, S. (1971, December 20).
 Sales gimmick leaves much to be desire.
 New Nation, p.
 16; Immigration office.
-(1960, July 11).
-The Singapore Free Press, p.
+(1960, July 11). *The Singapore Free Press*, p.
 4; Wong, J. (1987, December 8).
-Finds at Empress Place point to colourful past.
-The Straits Times, p.
+Finds at Empress Place point to colourful past. *The Straits Times*, p.
 16. Retrieved from NewspaperSG.

-T. F. Hwang takes you down memory lane.
+[^29]:T. F. Hwang takes you down memory lane.
 (1980, May 24).
 The Straits Times, p.
 14. Retrieved from NewspaperSG; The song Hwang thought of may have been from Swing Your Lady, a musical comedy released in 1938.
 A recording of “The Old Apple Tree” from the film can be viewed on YouTube.

-Ommanney, F.D.
+[^30]:Ommanney, F.D.
 (1962).
 Eastern windows (p.
 238).
 London: Longmans.
-(Call no.: RDLKL 915.957 OMM) Drysdale, J.G.S.
+(Call no.: RDLKL 915.957 OMM)

+[^31]:Drysdale, J.G.S.
 (1984).
 Singapore, struggle for success (p.
 37).
 Singapore: Times Books International.
 (Call no.: RSING 959.57 DRY)

-Singapore Press Holdings (SPH).
+[^32]:Singapore Press Holdings (SPH).
 (1956, March 23).
 Chief Minister David Marshall speaking to crowd of supporters at Empress Place [Image of Photograph], [Online].
 Retrieved from National Archives of Singapore website.

-Ministry of Information and the Arts (MITA).
+[^33]:Ministry of Information and the Arts (MITA).
 (1965, November 2).
 Singapore River – Boat Quay and Marine Police Station on the right [Image of Photograph], [Online].
 Retrieved from National Archives of Singapore website.

-Chiang, K.C.
+[^34]:Chiang, K.C.
 (1960).
 Aerial view of Empress Place and Padang, with the clock tower of Victoria Memorial Hall and part of Cavenagh Bridge (bottom) visible [Image of Photograph], [Online].
 Retrieved from National Archives of Singapore website.

-Teo Siyang, personal communication.
+[^35]:Teo Siyang, personal communication.

-Arsenic and old lace – Marshall has another go at Tan.
+[^36]:Arsenic and old lace – Marshall has another go at Tan.
 (1955, March 11).
 The Straits Times, p.
 7. Retrieved from NewspaperSG.

-Food centre to be opened soon.
+[^37]:Food centre to be opened soon.
 (1973, August 23).
 New Nation, p.
 2. Retrieved from NewspaperSG.

-Television Corporation of Singapore (TCS).
+[^38]:Television Corporation of Singapore (TCS).
 (1956, March 21).
 Chief Minister David Marshall under the apple tree [Sound Recording].
 Retrieved from National Archives of Singapore website.

-Boh, S., & Look, W.W.
+[^39]:Boh, S., & Look, W.W.
 (2015, May 7).
 Mature rain trees moved to Victoria Theatre and Concert Hall.
 The Straits Times.
 Retrieved from Factiva via NLB’s eResources website.

-Thum, P. (2011, July).
+[^40]:Thum, P. (2011, July).
 Living Buddha: Chinese perspectives on David Marshall and his government, 1955–1956.
 Indonesia and the Malay World, 39 (114), 256.
 (Call no.: RSEA 959.8 IMW)

-Grumble grumble – All day.
+[^41]:[Grumble grumble – All day](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19550419-1.2.6.aspx).
 (1955, April 19). *The Straits Times*, p.
 1. Retrieved from NewspaperSG; Thum, Jul 2011, p.
 264.